DawnScience/dawn-website/README.md

 vagrant destroy
 ```
 This will not delete any of the source code or content.
 If you do this, you will have to do a full re-install when you next do `vagrant up`
+## It's Broken!
+Everything is in GIT - just revert the change that you made